+the flexibility to tailor their own approaches.
+While some funders start with unrestricted, flexible funding as their cornerstone, for many, the process begins with gradual steps that help build mutual trust with grantees, paving the way for more expansive forms of true-cost investment.
+In the next section, we offer a menu of ways funders are living into these principles.
-- Work with values-aligned partners - Commit to multiyear partnerships with grants renewed annually - Use pilot grants to explore long-term partnerships

-- Provide need-based coverage - Set a core cost range with flexibility provided on a case-by-case basis - Focus on the total cost to deliver a programme - Provide unrestricted/flexible funding

-- Make dedicated organisational development (OD) grants - Provide nonprofit partners with access to OD expertise - Fund initiatives that help nonprofits build their organisational capabilities

-- Provide grants for reserves - Make introductions to new funders
+Develop multiyear funder- nonprofit partnerships Work with values-aligned partners Commit to multiyear partnerships with grants renewed annually Use pilot grants to explore long-term partnerships Pay a fair share of core costs Provide need-based coverage Set a core cost range with flexibility provided on a case-by-case basis Focus on the total cost to deliver a programme Provide unrestricted/flexible funding Invest in organisational development Make dedicated organisational development grants Provide nonprofit partners with access to organisational development expertise Fund initiatives that help nonprofits build their organisational capabilities Build financial resilience Provide grants for reservesMake introductions to new funders Embed diversity, equity, and inclusion (DEI) in grantmaking Bring an explicit DEI focus to grantmaking processes Adopt a DEI framework to guide internal operations

-Embed

-diversity,

-equity, and

-inclusion (DEI)

-in grantmaking

-- Bring an explicit DEI focus to grantmaking processes - Adopt a DEI framework to guide internal operations
+Table of Contents

-In this section, we describe each principle and highlight stories of funders that have shared their experiences with making grants more supportive of their nonprofit partners.3 The funder list - which is in no way exhaustive - includes domestic philanthropy, corporate social responsibility (CSR) organisations, and global philanthropy.
+In this section, we describe each Pay-What-It-Takes (PWIT) principle and highlight stories of funders who have shared their experiences with making grants more supportive of their nonprofit partners.
+The funder list - which is in no way exhaustive - includes domestic philanthropy, corporate social responsibility (CSR) organisations, and global philanthropy.
 Our hope is that the experiences funders shared with us will help to guide others who seek to start or enhance similar efforts.